Fine Arts Department

 - CONTEMPORARY MUSIC BAND

-- ADVANCED THEORY FOR MODERN MUSIC
+- ADVANCED THEORY FOR MODERN MUSIC (OFFERED AS STUDENTS QUALIFY)

-- COMPUTER MUSIC I
+- COMPUTER MUSIC 1: USING GARAGEBAND (FALL)

-- COMPUTER MUSIC II
+- COMPUTER MUSIC 2: USING PRO-LOGIC (SPRING)

 Varsity Voices is Canterbury’s high-level vocal acapella ensemble, specializing in contemporary and popular music.
 Explore tight vocal harmonies, complex rhythms, and advanced vocal techniques in this challenging and fast-paced environment.
 Varsity Voices is an auditioned ensemble for all voice types and students who have experience in vocal percussion/beat boxing.
 This ensemble will perform regularly both on and off campus.
+By audition.

 - JAZZ/ROCK/POP ENSEMBLE